qmk/qmk_flasher/README.md

 # Development

-To run the app in development mode:
+To run the app in development mode, enter the directory and:

     npm install && npm start